 - The following hints can help you be proactive in self-managing a food allergy or special dietary condition:

 - Wear a medical alert ID.

-UCLA Dining Services makes every effort to accommodate the various dietary requirements of our customers and handles food allergies seriously.
+UCLA Housing-Dining makes every effort to accommodate the various dietary requirements of our customers and handles food allergies seriously.
 Every effort is made to instruct our staff regarding the potential severity of food allergies.
-UCLA Dining Services staff consults individually with students with food allergies to minimize allergic reactions.
+UCLA Housing-Dining staff consults individually with students with food allergies to minimize allergic reactions.
 Please be advised that our menu items may contain allergens, may have come in contact with items containing allergens, and because foods are prepared in a commercial kitchen, we cannot eliminate the risk of cross-contact of allergens and gluten.
 In addition, suppliers and food manufacturers may substitute or modify products without notifying us.
 It is the responsibility of the customer with a food allergy(s) or specific nutritional concern(s) to make the final judgment if a food item is appropriate for them to consume.

-The nutrition information on the Dining Services website is produced from information entered into a software system, which references the United States Department of Agriculture and ESHA’s master food and nutrient database.
+The nutrition information on the Housing-Dining website is produced from information entered into a software system, which references the United States Department of Agriculture and ESHA’s master food and nutrient database.
 The nutrition information is approximate, based on standard product formulations and serving sizes.
 All nutrition information is based on average values for ingredients from suppliers throughout North America and is rounded to meet current guidelines.
 Variation in serving sizes, preparation techniques, product testing and sources of supply, as well as regional and seasonal differences may affect the nutrition values for each product.
 In addition, product formulations change periodically.

 Sproul Hall | 360 De Neve Drive